caddyserver/website/src/docs/markdown/caddyfile/matchers.md

 }
 ```

-Same as above, except using the one-line shortcut, and falling back to emitting a 404 error if a file is not found.
+Same as above, except using the one-line shortcut, and falling back to emitting a 404 error if a file is not found:

 ```caddy-d
 file {path}.html {path} =404